CrunchyData/postgres-operator/docs/content/contributing/developer-setup.md

 ---
-title: "Developer Setup"
+title: "Development Environment"
 date:
 draft: false
 weight: 305
 ---

-The [Postgres-Operator](https://github.com/crunchydata/postgres-operator) is an open source project hosted on GitHub.
+The [PostgreSQL Operator](https://github.com/crunchydata/postgres-operator) is an open source project hosted on GitHub.

 This guide is intended for those wanting to build the Operator from source or contribute via pull requests.

 # Prerequisites

 The target development host for these instructions is a CentOS 7 or RHEL 7 host.
 Others operating systems are possible, however we do not support building or running the Operator on others at this time.